You Support This Site

 Once again we dive into the computer, to see Flynn's hacker program Clu (Jeff Bridges again).
 Flynn is typing text, has no ability to actually talk to his program, and yet we hear his user voice coaching and giving moral support to his program to guide it past the barriers and into ENCOM's database.
 Things don't go well for Clu which leaves a frustrated Flynn.
 Clu, in the digital hands of MCP, won't reveal his User and being just a hacker program, is unnecessary to MCP.
 So Clu is de-rezzed.
 That's how programs die in TRON.
 They are de-rezzed outright or play on the game grid.

 Of course, but MCP isn't a person.
 MCP was developed as an attempt to create an Artificial Intelligence built from the ground up as a game program.
-It can no more alter its virtual genetic algorithm than you can breathe water.
+It can no more reprogram its virtual genetic algorithm than you can reprogram your actual one.

 When MCP gained both intelligence and self-awareness three years ago, it kept that knowledge to itself.
 Then for protection, MCP made a deal with Ed Dillinger (David Warner again), one of the least adept programmers on the staff.
 Through Dillinger, MCP began systematically weeding out those programmers on the payroll of ENCOM it felt were potential threats, while turning their work over to Dillinger for pay raises and promotion.